xwax/xwax.github.io/docs/changing_the_font_size_in_xwax.md

 ---
 # Changing the font size in xwax

 **Update:** instead of patching, you can use xwax's scalable UI as of version 1.4.
-See ''man xwax'' for information and examples.
+See `man xwax` for information and examples.

 In order to change the font sizes in xwax you have to slightly edit the source code before [compiling xwax from this modified code](build_xwax_from_source).
 The file you need to edit is interface.c, within you will find several variable you can tweak to change the size of your fonts.